singaporetech/hmd/README.md

 - Basic WASD + mouse camera movement

 ## Known Issues
-- Gaussian splats are rendering blurry in the viewports
 - Large gaussian splats may not get cleared properly when rapidly switching scenes
 - etc.